aptima-ai/aptima_framework/docs/tutorials/how_to_run_local_model_in_python_extensions.md

 # How to Run a Local AI Model in Python Extensions

-In the TEN framework, extensions can utilize third-party AI services or run AI models locally to improve performance and reduce costs.
+In the APTIMA framework, extensions can utilize third-party AI services or run AI models locally to improve performance and reduce costs.
 This tutorial explains how to run a local AI model in a Python extension and how to interact with it within the extension.

 ## Step 1: Check Hardware Requirements